asafkar/weather_predict/README.md

 ![Image of graph](cities_dominating_set.png)

 Data structure and algorithm -

-Edges - distance between locations (unlearned)
+- Edges - distance between locations (unlearned)
-Nodes - 7 dimensional features.
-Altitude and month are pre-initialized and not learned.
-3 more dimensions are learned and shared between all dates, and temperature is partially learned (partial supervision - part of the nodes are the input, the rest are learned (initialized with 0).
+- Nodes - 7 dimensional features.
+Altitude and month are pre-initialized and not learned, 3 more dimensions are learned and shared between all dates, and temperature is partially learned (partial supervision - part of the nodes are the input, the rest are learned (initialized with 0).
 Another feature vector which indicates by one-hot-encoding which temperature measurement is blank.
-Output - one label per node (temp is the ground-truth).
+- Output - one label per node (temp is the ground-truth).
 Gradients are taken on all nodes.
-Training - a training loop for each day ('dt' column).
+- Training - a training loop for each day ('dt' column).
 Learned features (edges and part of the node dimensions) are shared between samples.
-Inference - no learning at all.
+- Inference - no learning at all.
 Using the last learned features of the network.
 Check on test data, which has unseen dates.

 Below is a diagram which describes our flow - Given data with temperature samples in various locations, we want to learn the temperature of neighboring areas.
 We create a graph from the samples, initialize the nodes and edges as described previously.
 We then learn the missing temperatures using our model.

 ![Image of Net Scheme](network_scheme.PNG)